natemaia/dk/README.md

 There are example `dkrc` and `sxhkdrc` files in `doc/` or
 `/usr/local/share/doc/dk` after installation.

-dk looks for a file in the following order
+dk looks for an rc file in the following order
 ```
 $DKRC                     # user specified location
 $HOME/.config/dk/dkrc     # default location
 ```
-and to runs it, **it must be executable in order for this to happen**.
+and tries to run it, **it must be executable in order for this to happen**.

 Advanced changes and configuration like new layouts, callbacks, or commands
 can be done by copying the default config header `config.def.h` to `config.h`,